derijkp/dirtcl/README.md

 ./build/start_hbb.sh
 ```

-The build scripts support following options
+The build scripts supports following options
-* -b: use -b 32 for building 32 bit binaries, or -b 64 (default) for 64 bit binaries
+* -arch: use -b ix86 for building 32 bit Linux binaries, or -b x86_64 (default) for 64 bit Linux binaries, or -arch win for Windows (64 bit) binaries
 * -builddir: can be used to specify another (top) build directory than default (~/build/tcl$arch)

 If some libraries cannot be statically compiled into the binaries, you can